wgriffin119/GeoTwit/README.md

 Make sure that MongoDB is still listening on the default host and port and that mongo_server is listening on the localhost and port 5000.

 Once you have both of these running, you can run the visualization folder as a server (e.g. with python command line tool "python -m SimpleHTTPServer" (2.x) or "python http.server" (3.x) and open up the visualization, at which point you should be able to inspect word frequency in tweets across the United States.
+You may need to change offset in getOffset() in map.js depending on what browser will using (it changes based on CSS padding/margins).